unpunnyfuns/tokens/src/examples/README.md

 The examples directory serves as a living documentation of the token platform's capabilities.
 Each example is carefully crafted to demonstrate specific features while remaining practical and applicable to real-world scenarios.
 These examples are actively used in the test suite, ensuring they remain accurate and functional as the platform evolves.

-The collection is organized into logical categories that progress from simple demonstrations to complex multi-dimensional token systems.
-This structure allows developers to start with basic concepts and gradually explore advanced features as their understanding deepens.
+The collection is organized into logical categories that progress from simple demonstrations to multi-dimensional token systems.
+This structure allows developers to start with basic concepts and explore features as needed.

 ## Structure